cesarsotovalero/cesarsotovalero.github.io/_pages/collaborations.md

 ---

+I am continuously looking for highly motivated master or bachelor students at KTH.
+Potential thesis topics are related to my research in the areas of debloating and software diversity, in particular with a focus on code analysis and transformations.

-List of research topics that are open to further investigation.
-External collaboration is welcome.
+The following is a list of research topics that I'm particularly interested to do further investigation.
+External collaboration is also welcome.

 ## Table of contents